bboe/deterministic_zip/README.md

    another machine, the timestamps of individual files may differ, despite having identical content.
 To achieve timestamp consistency, `deterministic_zip` sets the timestamp of all added files to `2019-01-01 00:00:00`.
-Please note that this __does not__ affect the timestamp of the source files.

 3) Files in the zip must have consistent permissions.
 File permissions look like `-rw-r--r--` for a file that is readable by all users, and only writable by the user who owns the file.
-Similarly executable files might have permissions that look like: `-rwxr-xr-x` or `-rwx------`. `deterministic_zip` sets the permission of all files to either `-r--r--r--`, or `-r-xr-xr-x`.
+Similarly executable files might have permissions that look like: `-rwxr-xr-x` or `-rwx------`. `deterministic_zip` sets the permission of all files added to the archive to either `-r--r--r--`, or `-r-xr-xr-x`.
 The latter is only used when the user running `deterministic_zip` has execute access on the file.

+__Note__: `deterministic_zip` does not modify or update timestamps of any files it adds to archives.
+The techniques used above apply only to the copys of files within archives `deterministic_zip` creates.